rnayabed/taurus/README.md

 # Taurus

 This is my fork of [CDAC Vega](https://vegaprocessors.in/devboards) SDK with additional changes.
 It is an experiment and mostly for learning how such systems work, for now.

-Contributions are welcomed :)
+Contributions are welcome :)

 ## Prerequisites

 - CMake
-- RISC-V GNU Compiler Toolchain (Newlib)
+- RISC-V GNU Compiler Toolchain
-- Minicom

 ## Comparison with official SDK

 - Usage of CMake instead of GNU Make: This allows usage of multiple build systems and compilation on Windows and MacOS alongside Linux.
+- Integration with [vegadude](https://github.com/rnayabed/vegadude) for seamless development experience.
 - Cleaner code
 - Examples moved to seperate [repository](https://github.com/rnayabed/taurus-examples).
 - setup.sh: Completely rewritten with fine tunable features.
 See setup script usage for more information.